Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Quantum Error Mitigation/Suppression

+The handling of errors in quantum computation can be categorized as suppression, mitigation or correction.
+The first of these is implemented close to the hardware itself and attempts to deal with flaws in the operation and control of the device.
+Mitigation, on the other hand, serves to reduce bias in some statistical estimator of interest by executing ensembles of circuits that have been carefully designed to exploit a feature of the quantum noise; this typically comes at the cost of increased uncertainty in the resulting expectation values.
+Finally, error correction schema engineer redundancy into the system, forming `logical qubits' from many physical qubits such that errors may be detected and corrected on-the-fly during computation.

-The quantum error mitigation (QEM) strategy deployed for this work is motivated by the results of our previous benchmarking effort, in which we estimated the ground state energy of the \ce{HCl} molecule to chemical precision \cite{weaving2023benchmarking}.
-For our \ce{N2} simulations, we adopt a combination of measurement-error mitigation (\ref{sec:MEM}) and dynamical decoupling (\ref{sec:DD}) with zero-noise extrapolation (\ref{sec:ZNE}).
+The error handling strategy deployed for this work deploys methods of suppression and mitigation and is motivated by the results of our previous benchmarking effort, in which we estimated the ground state energy of the \ce{HCl} molecule to algorithmic accuracy (within $43$ meV of FCI) \cite{weaving2023benchmarking}.
+For our \ce{N2} simulations, we adopt a combination of dynamical decoupling (\ref{sec:DD}) and measurement-error mitigation (\ref{sec:MEM}) with zero-noise extrapolation (\ref{sec:ZNE}).
 In our previous work we were also able to exploit Symmetry Verification \cite{bonet2018low, mcardle2019error, cai2021quantum}, however the non-$\mathbbm{Z}_2$-symmetries (particle and spin quantum number) reduce to the identity under our qubit subspace procedure in this case and therefore do not permit error mitigation opportunities.
 We also employ a circuit parallelization scheme that averages over hardware noise (\ref{PNA}).